phaserjs/phaser/README.md

 <a name="games"></a>
 ## Games made with Phaser

-*Thousands* of games have been made in Phaser.
-From game jam entries to games for some of the largest entertainment brands in the world.
+Thousands of games have been made in Phaser.
+From game jam entries to titles for some of the largest entertainment brands in the world.
 This is just a tiny sample.

 [![Game](http://phaser.io/images/github/shot1a.jpg)][game1]
 [![Game](http://phaser.io/images/github/shot2a.jpg)][game2]